Yes-and/semestralni-prace-byty/README.md

 This is possible, since the spider is located in the root folder

 Alternatively, spider can be moved into the sreality//spiders folder, and stuff such as middlewares or proxies can be used<br>
+* To run the spider
-(scrapy crawl flats_data --logfile scrape.log -O results.json)
+  * scrapy crawl flats_data --logfile scrape.log -O results.json